webdriverio/webdriverio/packages/wdio-browserstack-service/README.md

 ```

 #### id

-Use app url returned after uploading app to BrowserStack.
+Use the app URL returned after uploading the app to BrowserStack.

 ```js
 services: [